ddsky/spoonacular-api-clients/dart/docs/DefaultApi.md

-var query = appl; // String | The partial or full ingredient name. var number = 10; // num | The number of results to return (between 1 and 100). var metaInformation = false; // bool | Whether to return more meta information about the ingredients. var intolerances = false; // bool | A comma-separated list of intolerances.
+var query = appl; // String | The partial or full ingredient name. var number = 10; // num | The number of results to return (between 1 and 100). var metaInformation = false; // bool | Whether to return more meta information about the ingredients. var intolerances = egg; // String | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances.

 try {
     var result = api_instance.autocompleteIngredientSearch(query, number, metaInformation, intolerances);